jimbleslilley/bootcamp-project-2/README.md

 * [Muhammad Amjad](https://github.com/amjad5050)

-project propsal, data Extraction, SQL, Report/Readme
+Project propsal, Data Extraction, SQL, Report/README

 Although tasks were assigned and worked on as shown above, work and decision making was always a team effort.